reubenharry/haskell-docs/docs/docs/packages/overview.md

 ## Default libraries

 Haskell's [Prelude](https://hackage.haskell.org/package/base) library is automatically imported into every module, and includes many familiar functions and types, like `take` and `Maybe`.

-It is
+!!!
+Note

+    `Prelude` is sometimes replaced by a different base library in large projects, since it includes legacy features and outdated design decisions.
+For example, the function `head` is *unsafe* in the sense that it throws a hard error when you take the head of an empty list: `head []`.

+    A good modern alternative can be found [here](https://kowainik.github.io/projects/relude).